OpenScienceLabs/opensciencelabs.github.io/pages/opportunities/index.md

 practices in a real-world setting.
 We invite candidates to seize this chance to enhance their skills and contribute to real projects.

-<a href="/opportunities/os-internship" class="btn btn-primary">Learn more about
+<a href="/opportunities/internships/oss" class="btn btn-primary">Learn more
+about OSL Open Source Internship</a>

+## Open Source Software Research Seed Internships

+Open Science Labs (OSL) provides a valuable opportunity for newcomers to open-source software development through its internship program.
+This program is designed to deepen participants' understanding of open-source tools and best practices in a real-world setting.
+We invite candidates to seize this chance to enhance their skills and contribute to real projects.

+<a href="/opportunities/internships/oss-research-seed" class="btn btn-primary">Learn
-OSL Open Source Internship</a>
+more about OSL Open Source Internship</a>

 ## Google Summer of Code